 Pour yourself a warm bath or take a longer shower than usual (forgive your natural living self for using extra water) and let the steam pillow up to the ceiling.
 Then scrub away all the holiday stress with this irresistible orange clove scrub.

 The combination of orange and clove essential oils is comforting and uplifting on their own.
 Add them to a moisturizing body scrub and they become just the respite we need.
 The dishes and our glittery ribbons and bows can wait!

 ¼ cup coconut oil

 How to Make an Orange Clove Scrub:

 Combine sugar and coconut oil in a medium glass mixing bowl.
 Stir until scrub forms.
 Add each drop of essential oil and stir once more.
 Store in an airtight container.
 Yields: 8 to 10 ounces.

 Orange Clove Scrub will last three to four months.
 I recommend storing body scrubs in two airtight four ounces containers.
 Keep one container in the bathroom for current use and the others in the fridge for a longer shelf life.

 Add a printable body scrub apothecary label to your containers of Orange Clove Scrub.
-Find a set of six on a standard letter size sheet in the Life-n-Reflection Resource Library.
+Find a set of six on a standard letter size sheet in the Simple Living Library.

 Scoop a small amount of orange clove scrub into your hand.
 Massage in a circular motion into your skin.
 Avoid contact with eyes and rinse with water.
 Repeat as often as you like.
 Follow up with my recipe for Pumpkin Lavender Body Butter for some serious moisturizing!